ScilifelabDataCentre/blobserver/README.md

      `/path/to/blobserver/site/static` directory.
 See point 4 above.
    - Set CONTACT_EMAIL to an email address for your site administrator.

+9. The first admin user cannot be created via the web interface.
+One must use one of the following two methods:

+   1. Set the variables ADMIN_USERNAME, ADMIN_EMAIL and ADMIN_PASSWORD,
+      either in the settings file, or as environment variables.
+If the user account specified by that username has not been created already, it will be created before the first request to the app is processed.
+   2. Use the command-line script `cli.py`.
+The option `-A` is used to create an admin user account.
+Use the `-h` option to get help.

-9. Configure the reverse proxy (Apache, Nginx, or whatever) to serve the blobserver Flask app via uWSGI.
+10. Configure the reverse proxy (Apache, Nginx, or whatever) to serve the blobserver Flask app via uWSGI.
 It is a very bad idea to use the built-in Flask web server in production.
 It is **strongly** suggested to expose the blobserver using **https**, i.e. encrypted.

-10. You need to create the first admin user account in the system.
-    Once this admin account exists, it can be used to register other accounts via the web interface.
-The first admin account must be created with the command-line script `cli.py`.
-Use the `-h` option to get help.
+11. Once the web server is running, the first admin user account can be used to create new user accounts (ordinary users, or admins).
+    Alternatively, the command-line script `cli.py` can be used to do this.